 The two-week ride culminated in a huge fundraiser with entertainment.
 Later, Kylan showed a documentary about the ride, raising even more money.
-All up, Kylan's selfless efforts have raised more than \$100,000 for the Cancer Council.
+All up, 21-year-old Kylan's selfless efforts have raised more than \$100,000 for the Cancer Council.